FalAut/Mierno/_how to start and run the server.md

-# How to Start/Run the Server
+# How to Start / Run the Server

-You can start or run the server using the methods below.
+**Of course you can use your own way of starting/running the server**

 ## Preparation